USS Georgia Transits Strait of Hormuz

 |STRAIT OF HORMUZ

-This work, USS Georgia Transits Strait of Hormuz, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Georgia Transits Strait of Hormuz, by PO2 Indra Beaufort, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT